 Some will argue that the beginning of the trail is in Roncesvalles and that the Camino entails 31 stages.
 However, in reality, pilgrims from all over what is now Europe have always made their own “way” towards the inspiring sight of the Cathedral in Santiago de Compostela (more on that below).

-Although originally a hiker’s trail, the Association of the Friends of the Camino has now opened its arms to include bikers and horseback riders, allowing all to travel through mediaeval villages where time, it seems, has stood still since the era of the Knights of Templar and the Moors.
+Although originally a hiker’s trail, the Association of the Friends of the Camino has now opened its arms to include bikers and horseback riders, allowing all to travel through medieval villages where time, it seems, has stood still since the era of the Knights of Templar and the Moors.

-The marriage of Castilla and Léon encompasses a rich and colourful history (and not always an amiable one, it must be said), while Galicia has always managed to retain its proud Celtic heritage.
+The marriage of Castilla and Léon encompasses a rich and colourful history (and not always an amicable one, it must be said), while Galicia has always managed to retain its proud Celtic heritage.
 The landscape changes dramatically from the plains of Léon to the lush mountains populated with pine and eucalyptus trees in the Galician countryside.

-Along the route pilgrims will frequently encounter a shell symbol painted on various walls, bridges and other landmarks to indicate that they’re on the right path.
+Along the route, pilgrims will frequently encounter a shell symbol painted on various walls, bridges and other landmarks to indicate that they’re on the right path.

 The shell symbol derives from the shape of the scallop shells often found on the shores of Galicia and its origins as the symbol of the Camino de Santiago remain mysterious, as two separate myths exist to explain it.